TanStack/table/docs/api/useTable.md

   - Receives the table instance and cell model as props
   - Must return valid JSX
   - This function (or component) is primarily used for formatting the column value, eg. If your column accessor returns a date object, you can use a `Cell` function to format that date to a readable format.
+- `show: Bool`
+  - Optional
+  - Defaults to `undefined`
+  - If set to `true`, will take priority over any state in `hiddenColumns` and force this column to be visible at all times.
+  - If set to `false` will take priority over any state in `hiddenColumns` and force this column to be hidden at all times.
 - `width: Int`
   - Optional
   - Defaults to `150`